Assessment or Assessed Value:

-Current year property taxes due, Example: 2006 property tax bills are mailed December 2006 and a minimum payment, equal to the first installment, is due by January 31, 2007.
-Second installment(s) are considered Postponed Taxes and are due July 31.
-Installments that are not paid or are late put the entire remaining tax bill into a Delinquent status.
+Current year property taxes due, Example: 2016 property tax bills are mailed December 2016 and a minimum payment, equal to the first installment, is due by January 31, 2017.
+Second installment(s) are considered Postponed Taxes and are due July 31, 2017.
+If the required installment amount due is not paid or is paid after the mandatory deadline, the remaining balance becomes delinquent.

-Property taxes that have not been paid by the due date.
-Delinquent taxes are subject to 1 interest and ½% penalty accruing monthly on the unpaid tax balance until paid in full.
+Property taxes that have not been paid by the mandatory due date.
+Delinquent taxes are subject to 1% interest and ½% penalty accruing monthly on the unpaid tax balance until paid in full.

 The estimated market value of all taxable non-agricultural property, both real and personal, plus the use value of agricultural lands in a municipality.
 The Department of Revenue each year determines the equalized value.